danbev/learning-crypto/notes/in-toto.md

 the [in-toto-spec v0.9](https://github.com/in-toto/docs/blob/v0.9/in-toto-spec.md)

 #### Steps
-These are the steps are to performed by the functionaries
+These are the steps are to performed by the functionaries.

 #### Inspections
-These are operations that are performed at verification time.
+These are operations that are performed at `verification` time.

 #### threshold
 Should be an integer and is for when more than functionary needs to perform a